redcurry/LearningUnity/README.md

 ## Timeline

+* Timeline is used to choreograph object animations, audio, events.

 * Unity Timelines can have one or more tracks of audio, activation, animation, and signal.
 Timelines are a type of Unity Playable.

 * Create a Timeline and add an audio file:
-  * Create an empty object and name it "Director"
+  * Create an empty object and name it "Director" (or "Master Timeline")
   * Select Window -> Sequencing -> Timeline
+    * Click on the Lock button to always show the timeline
   * Click on Create and save it (e.g., in a "Playables" folder)
   * Drag an audio file to the left panel of the Timeline editor